feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

      'module_temp_lag_2',
      'irradiation_lag_2']

-We can replace the nan introduced in the lags as well.
-In this opportunity, we'll use a string:
+We can replace the nan introduced in the lag features as well.
+In this opportunity, we'll use a string.
+Not that this is a suitable solution to train machine learning algorithms, but the idea here is to showcase :class:`LagFeatures`'s functionality.

 .. code:: python